 A fraud risk assessment is a key part of any organization’s efforts to protect itself from financial loss due to fraudulent activities.
-Several steps for risk assessment include identifying fraud risks, quantifying fraud risks, risk response, monitor and evaluate risks and report risks.
-But how do you go about conducting a fraud risk assessment?
-This blog post will outline the steps you need to take to assess your organization’s vulnerability to fraud and put in place the appropriate safeguards.
+Several steps for risk assessment include identifying fraud risks, quantifying fraud risks, risk response, monitoring and evaluating risks and reporting risks.

 How is Fraud Risk Defined?